noFrontendSolutions/build-react-app-ssr/README.md

 ---

-is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have, to guarantee a satifying user experience.
+is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have to guarantee a satifying user experience.
 It is easy to configure and extend, with a minimum of webpack knowledge.

 ## Features: